godwillforgive/hacku/README.md

 I am not responsible for any malicious use of this manual.
 ## Introduction
-Hello, my name is Vlad and I want to share with you my observations in the field of information security.
+Hello, I want to share with you my observations in the field of information security.

 I am far from a professional in this field, I see myself more as a game developer, but nevertheless, I want to tell you how to easily hack almost any account, be it "Instagram", "Facebook", "Twitter" or even "Binance", without much effort or skill.

 ***I thought for a long time, is it worth writing this manual, will it hurt anyone?***

-Again, I hope this guide is not a call to action, it is meant to help you understand how easy it is to get hacked, and to keep you from leaking personal information.
+I hope this guide is not a call to action, it is meant to help you understand how easy it is to get hacked, and to keep you from leaking personal information.

 This guide will serve even those people who are far from programming and from IT technologies.